 In today’s data-driven world, understanding the origins and transformations of data is critical for effective management, analysis, and decision-making.
 Data lineage plays a vital role in this process, providing insights into data’s lifecycle and ensuring data quality, traceability, and compliance.

 In this post, we will delve into the concept of data lineage and explore how CI/CD data can be effectively utilised and integrated into data lineage management.
-By the end of this post, you will have a clear understanding of data lineage & the benefits of implementing the concept inside CI/CD.
+By the end of this post, you will have a clear understanding of data lineage and the benefits of implementing the concept inside CI/CD.

 History of Data Lineage